jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 ## Changelog
 ### 4.0.0-beta.1 (Beta Release)
 **Disclaimer:** This is a beta release, and the feature has complete functionality.
 However, it is still undergoing testing to ensure optimal performance.
-There might be potential issues, and your feedback is valuable in helping us enhance the overall user experience.
+Your feedback is valuable in helping us enhance the overall user experience.
 - JENKINS-66581 Add support for pull request builds
     - Added pull requests tab to SCM categories
     - Implemented ChangeRequestSCMHead2 and ChangeRequestSCMRevision